EBISPOT/ols4/README.md

 Now you should have a Neo4j database ready to start!

-# Vocabulary
+<h1>Vocabulary</h1>

-owl2neo maps the OWL RDF data model losslessly to Neo4j graph nodes. **In addition** to this lossless mapping, it also defines some additional properties in its own namespace to aid querying.
+owl2neo maps the OWL RDF data model losslessly to Neo4j graph nodes. _**In addition to**_ this lossless mapping, it also defines some additional properties in its own namespace to aid querying.

 Currently, these properties are as follows for `Ontology` nodes: